oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 The sleep timer is stopped when the server/gateway receives a PINGREQ from the client.
 Like the CONNECT packet, this PINGREQ packet contains the
 *Client Id*.
 The identified client is then in the *awake* state.
 If the server/gateway has buffered packets for the client, it will send these packets to the client, acknowledging the Default Awake Messages value sent in the CONNECT packet.
-If the number of messages buffered on the gateway queue exceeds the value specified by the client in the Default Awake Messages field, the gateway shall send only the Default Awake Messages value number of messages, and cut short the AWAKE cycle, responding with a PINGRESP with a messages-left value of either the number of messages remaining in the gateway buffer or 0xFFFF (meaning undetermined number of messages greater than 0 remaining).
+If the number of messages buffered on the gateway waiting to be sent exceeds the value specified by the client in the Default Awake Messages field, the gateway shall send only the Default Awake Messages value number of messages, and cut short the AWAKE cycle, responding with a PINGRESP with a messages-left value of either the number of messages remaining in the gateway buffer or 0xFFFF (meaning undetermined number of messages greater than 0 remaining).

 [During the AWAKE state, for each packet the gateway sends to the client, the application messages' quality of service shall be honored, and a full packet interaction shall take place including all normative phases of acknowledgement, including any associated retransmission logic.]{.mark} If,